isle-project/isle-dashboard/README.md

 - Upload Icon by McGalloway, CC BY-SA 4.0
 - Badge by Kristin Hogan from the Noun Project
 - Question by unlimicon from the Noun Project
+- profile by Hea Poh Lin from the Noun Project
+- weights by José Manuel de Laá from the Noun Project
+- chat by nauraicon from the Noun Project

 [license]: https://raw.githubusercontent.com/Planeshifter/isle-dashboard/master/LICENSE